top of page

 EFFECT ON GIRLS AND WOMEN:

-The abortion amendment gives broad leeway to who can provide abortions, including chiropractors, acupuncturists, and homeopaths.
+The abortion amendment is vague and chooses not to define “healthcare professional” giving broad leeway to who can provide abortions, including chiropractors, acupuncturists, and homeopaths.
 (Sec.
 3 (A)(2))

 WHERE TO FIND IT: